Worms Armageddon: Development

 Worms Armageddon was originally intended to be an expansion pack to Worms 2, but it was eventually developed as a standalone game.
 It was intended to be the last game of the Worms franchise, but Worms creator Andy Davidson felt that it needed more content before being released, leading to the development of Worms World Party.
 It was also going to be released under the name Wormageddon, but Team17 changed the name to Worms Armageddon because of close similarities to the name of the game Carmageddon.
-It was released initially for PCs in 1999 in Europe and on 31 May 1999 in North America, published by Hasbro Interactive under the MicroProse brand.
-The game was eventually ported to Dreamcast and PlayStation on 30 November, Game Boy Color on 19 January 2000, and Nintendo 64 on 30 March 2000.
+It was released initially for PCs in 1999 in Europe and North America, published by Hasbro Interactive under the MicroProse brand.
+The game was eventually ported to Dreamcast and PlayStation in December 1999, Game Boy Color in January 2000, and Nintendo 64 in March 2000.
 The Nintendo 64 version is one of the first Nintendo 64 games to feature a terrain editor and generator.
 A Macintosh version was being developed by MacSoft, but it has since been cancelled.
 Worms Armageddon was produced by Martyn Brown and composed by Bjørn Lynne, Karl Morton was the game's lead programmer, and Dan Cartwright was the game's lead artist.

-Worms Armageddon was initially released on Steam for a limited time as the preorder bonus for Worms Revolution.
-The Steam release included all improvements from the previously-released updates.
+Worms Armageddon was initially released on the Steam platform for a limited time as the preorder bonus for Worms Revolution.
+The Steam release included all improvements from the previously released updates.
 This release was made available on 12 September 2012.
 Worms Armageddon was released onto the Steam store as a standalone game on 20 March 2013.

 Despite its age, Worms Armageddon still receives periodic updates, mainly from two programmers known as Deadcode and CyberShadow, recruited by Team17.
 These updates address bugs and compatibility issues, and also add new features to the game, such as support for a greater number of worms in a match and support for arbitrarily-sized colour levels.
 The latest update was on 16 July 2020.